Josh Koebert

 Identity Theft in America: How Many People Are Affected?
 [Survey]

-All About Cookies surveyed U.S. adults to discover how many people have been victims of identity theft and how they were impacted by the crime.
+All About Cookies surveyed U.S. adults to find out how many people have been victims of identity theft and what the impact was.

 -